ipfabric/docs/docs/IP_Fabric_GUI/diagrams/index.md

 identified endpoint in the network to its active gateway router.

-The Host to Gateway path can be found in ***Diagrams → Host to gateway path*** or any diagram using the “Path Look-Up” menu on the left and selecting “Host To Gateway”(see picture below)
+The Host to Gateway path can be found in ***Diagrams → Host to gateway path*** or any diagram using the "Path Look-Up" menu on the left and selecting "Host To Gateway"(see picture below)

 ![Host to gateway](diagrams_host_gateway.png)